You have read this article christmas

 The blank folding cards might make nice labels for the food at a Christmas dinner buffet, too.
 Not that there's anything wrong with Post-its.
 What began as an effort to differentiate the sausage from the non-sausage stuffing turned into label mania at Grandma's this Thanksgiving.
 It can be hard to tell gravy from carrots, so it's best to label absolutely everything.

-You have read this article christmas / downloads / entertaining / printable with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/cookie-party-printables.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/cookie-party-printables.html.
 Thanks!

 Orangifying the house